 MODE_PASS_THROUGH mode is used for fixed-wing vehicles to directly specify the control surface deflections and throttle, while the

 ignore field is used if you want to specify control setpoints for some, but not all, of the axes.
-For example, I may want to specify a throttle setpoint to perform altitude hold, but still let the RC pilot specify the attitude setpoints.
+For example, I may want to specify throttle setpoints to perform altitude hold, while still letting the RC pilot specify the attitude setpoints.
 The

 ignore field is a bitmask that can be populated by combining the following values:

 ||Ignore none of the fields (default)|

 For the previous example, I would set the